costinchelu/DOCS/Maven.md

 To show the EFFECTIVE POM of the project, right click on project name >> Maven... >> Show Effective POM.

 When Maven packages the project it creates 2 jars (one with dependencies and one without).
-We can eliminate the jar without dependencies by copiing from the effective pom the plugin section for maven-jar-plugin into the pom.xml.
+We can eliminate the jar without dependencies by copying from the effective pom the plugin section for maven-jar-plugin into the pom.xml.
 After that, we will remove the goals and set phase value to "none".

 ```xml
     <plugin>